LoniasGR/smart-mobility-recommender-system/examples/README.md

 # Examples

+_Keep in mind_: Currently boats are considered to go with a speed of 1m/s, meaning they are really slow.
+We should probably upgrade this to something closer to 20kn which is the maximum speed a sea taxi can go.

 This directory contains a list of examples that can be used to test the recommendation service.

 The list contains the following examples: